MINGtoMING/fastyaml/README.md

 # Fast YAML

-A Fast YAML Parser for Python.
+A fast YAML parser for Python.

 ## Dependency
 - Python ≥ 3.10